xchwarze/frieren/frieren-back/README.md

 ## Requirements

 - PHP 7.2 or higher
-- OpenWrt 19 or higher
+- OpenWrt 19 or higher. **Other platforms can also be used**, but OpenWRT is ready to use as it is the main platform of the project.
-- Other dependencies that you may need are: at, uclient-fetch, uci, grep
+- Other dependencies that you may need are: php7-mod-hash, php7-mod-json, php7-mod-mbstring, php7-mod-session, php7-mod-sqlite3, coreutils-nohup, uclient-fetch, usbutils, ttyd

 ## Contributing